 Posted : December 4, 2006

 The Free Application for Federal Student Aid (FAFSA) must be completed by students applying for state, federal, and institutional financial aid.
 Even if you don't think you'll qualify for need-based financial aid, you should still complete the FAFSA to be eligible for student loans.
-The FAFSA can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which you are requesting aid.
-(Please note: Beginning in 2016, students will be able to file the FAFSA starting in October instead of the following January.)
+The FAFSA can be completed online at www.fafsa.ed.gov after October 1st of the year prior to your college start date.
 Here are the steps you should take when preparing to submit the FAFSA.

 Find out the FAFSA priority deadline for your college(s).
 Financial aid is awarded on a first-come, first-served basis.
 Therefore, it is crucial for you to submit your FAFSA in a timely manner.
-Many priority deadlines are as early as February.
 Although priority deadlines do not affect a student's eligibility for federal student loans, if you don't file early, you may miss out on possible aid opportunities such as money awarded directly from the institution.